ejain/blog/source/_posts/2007-01-22-clustering-kiwis.md

 > **Related searches:** Kiwi Fruit, Kiwi Bird, Kiwi Plants, Kiwi Casino, Killer Kiwi, Kiwi Bingo, Kiwi Photo Gallery

-Also -- for reasons beyond my comprehension -- there are no less than three ads for buying "thong bikinis"...
+Also--for reasons beyond my comprehension -- there are no less than three ads for buying "thong bikinis"...

 ### Ask

 [Ask](http://www.ask.com/web?q=kiwi) lists matching Wikipedia articles at the top (in a dropdown list).
 This isn't terribly convenient, but in this case it does give a good idea of the different uses of the term.
 When you select an article the search is redone to match the selected article.
 Also, there are these suggestions:

 > **Narrow Your Search:** Eat a Kiwi, Kiwi Shoe Polish, Kiwi Fruit Facts, Kiwi Recipes, Kiwi Origin, Kiwi Bird Live, Kiwi Fruit Come
 > **Expand Your Search:** Kiwi Bird, Strawberries, New Zealand, Oranges, Pineapple, Grapes
 > **Related Names:** Peaches, Rhea

 ### Clusty